 What else do you want to know?

 I run an adoption consulting firm called The R House Adoption Consultants with my husband.
-I am co-owner with my two dearest friends of a handmade sterling silver jewelry shop called The R House Couture and an all-natural soap company called Spotted Owl Soap.
+I am co-owner with my two dearest friends of a handmade sterling silver jewelry shop called Charmed Collections and an all-natural soap company called Spotted Owl Soap.

 I have previously served on on the local board for the West Valley Chapter of Families Supporting Adoption (FSA) as the Community Outreach chair.
 I have also served on the National Board for FSA running their blog and presenting at their international annual conference 5 times from 2008-2010.
 I have presented at regional FSA conferences in Arizona, Washington, Utah and Colorado and at the Utah Adoption Council’s (UAC) annual conference.
 I’ve also presented and been the keynote speaker at local adoptive couple retreats.